Melbourne Law School has had the privilege of its rich history and teaching and learning environment being shaped by leading figures in the law.

 Dean Professor Carolyn Evans said Professor Saunders has long been an inspiration to MLS students.

-“She has blazed a trail for other aspiring female academics and we are all in her debt for demonstrating the significant contribution that women can make to the academy and to public life.
-She is so relentless in her pursuit of excellence for herself and for the institution of the Law School, which she so loves, that she simply raises the bar for all of us,” she said.
+“She has blazed a trail for other aspiring female academics and we are all in her debt for demonstrating the significant contribution that women can make to the academy and to public life,” she said.

-Professor Michael Crommelin AO said Professor Saunders’ achievements as a scholar, teacher and institution builder are prodigious.
+Professor Michael Crommelin AO said Professor Saunders’ achievements as a scholar, teacher and institution builder were prodigious.

-“With imagination, enthusiasm, skill and flair, she makes a significant contribution to the intellectual energy of MLS,” he said.
+“With imagination, enthusiasm, skill and flair, she makes a significant contribution to the intellectual energy of MLS.”

 The launch of the Cheryl Saunders Scholarship comes at a time when MLS achieved the ambitious aim to endow the Harold Ford Scholarship fund in perpetuity.
 This achievement is all thanks to the generosity of donors.